-\citet{KuzmaApJ2017} made a numerical simulation of a solar spicule by imposing a vertical pulse in the solar limb.
-In contrast, the shock shown in our simulation self-consistently evolves without forcing a push on the plasma and the jet is a consequence of thermal effects.
-Thus, it provides a complete picture of the chromospheric heating conditions for shock formation.
-The spicule speeds in \citet{KuzmaApJ2017} match more closely to the observed $25~km~s^{-1}$ than our simulation, but that is expected in the case where the pulse is controlled and the simulation is single-fluid. \citet{KuzmaApJ2017} also investigated adiabatic and non-adiabatic studies of spicules and the wave structures found in the plasma.
-The jets in our simulation are different than the imposed pulses of~\citet{Kuzma2017} since that is a cold dense plasma that has been imposed, while in our simulation, it is a hot large plasma jet that evolved self-consistently.
+\citet{KuzmaApJ2017} carried out a numerical simulation of a solar spicule by imposing a vertical pulse at the solar limb.
+In contrast, the shock shown in our simulation self-consistently evolves without requiring a push on the plasma, and the jet is a consequence of thermal effects.
+Thus, it provides a complete picture of the chromospheric-heating conditions for shock formation.
+The spicule speeds in \citet{KuzmaApJ2017} match more closely to the observed 25\,km\,s$^{-1}$ than in our simulation, but that is to be expected in the case where the pulse is controlled and the simulation is single-fluid. \citet{KuzmaApJ2017} also investigated adiabatic and non-adiabatic studies of spicules and the wave structures found in the plasma.
+The jets in our simulation are different from the imposed pulses of~\citet{Kuzma2017} since that is a cold dense plasma that has been imposed, while in our simulation, it is a hot large plasma jet that evolved self-consistently.

-\citet{Song2014} found that by subtracting the two fluids' momentum equations the evolution of the speed differences, $d/dt|\textbf{V}-\textbf{U}|$, which leads to frictional heating is caused and maintained by magnetic pressure and thermal pressure differences between the fluids. \citet{Tu2013}, who studied a time-averaged heating in the chromosphere, found that ohmic heating dominated the lower chromosphere and frictional heating dominated the upper chromosphere which adequately explained the heating of the chromosphere.
-This picture seems to be different from the results of our simulation as frictional heating dominated ohmic heating in the lower chromosphere but this is most likely due to the field strength used in the two studies. their study limited the field in less than 100 G, but our model includes region of 1 kG field.
-The one order of magnitude higher in the field decreases the ohmic-to-frictional heating ratio by two orders of magnitude.
+\citet{Song2014} found that by subtracting the two fluids' momentum equations the time evolution of the speed differences [$\text{d/dt}|\vec{V}-\vec{U}|$] which leads to frictional-heating, is caused and maintained by magnetic pressure and thermal-pressure differences between the fluids.
+This is the cause for the heating near the photosphere as shown in Figure~\ref{fig:causality}.
+The Lorentz force in the horizontal direction dominates other forces and causes a difference in the species' horizontal speeds.
+This leads to the frictional-heating that creates a vertical thermal-pressure difference that causes the jet's upwards motion. \citet{Tu2013}, who studied a time-averaged heating in the chromosphere, found that ohmic-heating dominated in the lower chromosphere and frictional-heating dominated in the upper chromosphere, which adequately explained the heating of the chromosphere.
+This picture seems to be different from the results of our simulation, as frictional-heating dominated ohmic-heating in the lower chromosphere, but this is most likely due to the field strength used in the two studies.
+Their study limited the field to less than 100\,G, but our model includes a region of 1\,kG field.
+The one order of magnitude higher field decreases the ohmic-to-frictional-heating ratio by two orders of magnitude.